benwaffle/the-vala-manual/variables_fields_and_parameters.md

     int a;

 This declaration defines that "a" should become an expression that evaluates to an instance of the int type.
-The actual value of this expression will depend on which int instance is assigned to the variable. "a" can be assigned to more than once, with the most recent assigment being the only one considered when "a" is evaluated.
+The actual value of this expression will depend on which int instance is assigned to the variable. "a" can be assigned to more than once, with the most recent assignment being the only one considered when "a" is evaluated.
 Assignment to the variable is achieved via an assignment expression.
 Generally, the semantics of an assignment expression depends on the type of the variable.

 A variable can take ownership of an instance, the precise meaning of which depends on the data type.
-In the context of reference types, it is possible to declare that a variable should not ever take ownership of an instance, this is done with the `unowned` keyword.
+In the context of reference types, it is possible to declare that a variable should not ever take ownership of an instance.
+This is done with the `unowned` keyword.
 See [Types/Reference types](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Types#Reference_types).

-If a type is directly instantiated in a variable declaration statement, then the variable will be created owning that new instance, for example:
+If a type is directly instantiated in a variable declaration statement, then the variable will be created owning that new instance.
+For example:

     string s = "stringvalue";